aleksei-berezkin/typique/README.md

 ### In TSX property value

-This is useful for all TSX-native frameworks, including React, Preact, SolidJS, Qwik, etc. The completion is shown in the value of the property with the name matching `class(Name)?`:
+This is useful for all TSX-native frameworks, including React, Preact, SolidJS, Qwik, etc. The completion is shown in the value of the property with the name matching `^class(Name)?$`:

 (pic)